 Times: Saturday 8:00am to 6pm – Sunday 8:00am – 3pm

 For those flying in, Cleveland Hopkins International Airport.
-The Hotel offers free round trip airport shuttle (available 24 hours)
+The hotel offers a complimentary roundtrip airport shuttle (available 24 hours).

 The hotel group block room rate is $119.
 Ask for the Macro Photo Conference rate (440) 243-4040.
 If you register for your room online with the hotel, use the code MPC for the $119 group rate price.

 Mike is an international award winning professional macro photographer.
 His images and articles have been published in Outdoor Photographer Magazine, Natures Best Magazine, Shutterbug, PC Photo Magazine, Nature Photographer Magazine, Photolife, Whisper In The Woods, Michigan Game Finder, NANPA’s Expressions Books, Pure Michigan Book, Tamron’s blog,and Fujifilm’s Newsletters.
 Mike has won numerous local and international awards, and is a member of Tamron’s “Image Masters”.
 Mike offers many options to learn about macro photography. http://www.tinylandscapes.com

 As a pro macro photographer I am asked many times what is the equipment that I use.
 In this video I will cover the camera, lenses, tripod/head and all the accessories that I use to make my living.
 Controlling depth of field, and finding character.